 - Cyber Safety and Education

 The Venny is an integral part of the local community support network.
-It supports and works closely with a wide range of organisations to provide wrap around care and support to children young people and families.
+It works closely with a wide range of organisations to provide wrap around care and support to children young people and families.